 MJ Mobed was playing in the match for Karachi against MCC in 1926-27.
-Minocher Jamshedji Mobed was a right-hand batsman and right-arm off-break bowler, who played in 29 first-class matches for Sind, Parsees, Karachi, Muslims, and Parsees, and the Rest of India from 1926–27 to 1943–44.
-He scored 991 runs at an average of 25.41 with two hundreds, of which the higher was a knock of 111.
+Minocher Jamshedji Mobed was a right-hand batsman and right-arm off-break bowler who played in 29 first-class matches for Sind, Parsees, Karachi, Muslims, and Parsees, and the Rest of India from 1926–27 to 1943–44.
+He scored 991 runs at an average of 25.41 with two hundreds, of which the highest was a knock of 111.

-Moreover, he captained Sind in the Ranji Trophy between 1938 and peed The Parsees in the Bombay of 1943.
+Moreover, he led the Sind side in the Ranji Trophy between 1938 and 1943 and peed the Parsees in Bombay.
 After partition, he turned to the umpire and stood in the two ‘Tests’ against MCC in 1951–52, but his only visit to England was as manager of a Pakistan Eaglets side.
 He was perhaps the most renowned Parsi cricketer not to be capped by India.

 MJ Mobed’s son, Homi F. Mobed, also a right-hand batsman and off-break bowler, played in seven first-class matches for Karachi in 1956–57 and 1957–58, scoring 179 runs (average 35.80) with the highest of 96 and taking eight wickets for 26.25 apiece with the best of 3–14.